 Learn more about University of Pittsburgh - Pittsburgh Campus admissions.

 The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
 At University of Pittsburgh - Pittsburgh Campus, this ratio is 14 to 1, which is on par with the national average of 15 to 1.
 That's not bad at all.

-Retention and Graduation Rates at University of Pittsburgh - Pittsburgh Campus
+Find out more about the retention and graduation rates at University of Pittsburgh - Pittsburgh Campus.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Pitt, see our tuition and fees and room and board pages.

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Pitt, approximately 51% of students took out student loans averaging $10,248 a year.
 That adds up to $40,992 over four years for those students.

 The student loan default rate at Pitt is 2.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.